 Natural resources management for American Indian and Alaskan Natives; energy sovereignty for American Indian tribes and Alaskan Natives; the Federally Recognized Tribal Extension Program (FRTEP), Indian land tenure; and how local/regional Indigenous knowledge informs state/federal natural resources management offices.

-Sarah Deer (Muscogee (Creek) Nation) has worked to end violence against women for over 25 years and was named a MacArthur Fellow in 2014.
+Dr. Sarah Deer (Muscogee (Creek) Nation) has worked to end violence against women for over 25 years and was named a MacArthur Fellow in 2014.
 Her scholarship focuses on the intersection of federal Indian law and victims' rights.
-Prof. Deer is a co-author of four textbooks on tribal law.
+Dr. Deer is a co-author of four textbooks on tribal law.
 Her latest book is The Beginning and End of Rape: Confronting Sexual Violence in Native America, which has received several awards.
 Her work on violence against Native women has received national recognition from the American Bar Association and the Department of Justice.
-Professor Deer is also the Chief Justice for the Prairie Island Indian Community Court of Appeals.
+Dr. Deer is also the Chief Justice for the Prairie Island Indian Community Court of Appeals.

-Dr. Gillispie is a clinical associate professor and speech-language pathologist in the Department of Speech-Language-Hearing: Sciences & Disorders and the Intercampus Program in Communicative Disorders.
+Dr. Gillispie is a clinical professor and speech-language pathologist in the Department of Speech-Language-Hearing: Sciences & Disorders and the Intercampus Program in Communicative Disorders.
 He is interested in preschool and school-age children with speech, language, and literacy disorders.
 He provides services and clinical education in the Schiefelbusch Speech-Language-Hearing Clinic, as well as local schools.
-Dr. Gillispie is also interested in culturally-responsive services, especially to children and families from Native American communities.
+Dr. Gillispie is also interested in culturally responsive services, especially to children and families from Native American communities.
 Dr. Gillispie is also an affiliate faculty member of KU's Indigenous Studies Program.